Vasyl Pynyashko: Early career

 Born in Uzhhorod, Pynyashko was a product of the local Youth Sportive School.

 He played two seasons for Zakarpattia Uzhhorod in the Ukrainian Premier League Reserves, but never made his debut for the senior squad.
-After playing in the local amateur league with various clubs, he spent a short time abroad in the Slovakian circuit with Sobrance -Sobranecko.
+After playing in the local amateur league with various clubs, he spent a short time abroad in the Slovak circuit with Sobrance-Sobranecko.

 Ukraine

 Pynyashko returned to his home country in 2017 to sign with Mynai in the national amateur circuit.
 In his debut season with Mynai, he helped the club secure promotion to the professional third division by winning their group.
 He would re-sign with Mynai for the following season and assisted the club in once again securing promotion by winning their group.
 In his debut season in the professional circuit, he appeared in 26 matches and scored 3 goals.
 In the 2019-2020 season, he would help Mynai secure another promotion this time to the premier league by winning the league championship.

 He was re-signed by the organization when they played in the premier league.
 He made his debut in the Ukrainian Premier League for Mynai on 13 September 2020, playing as the start squad player in a winning home match against FC Oleksandriya.
 In his debut season in the top tier level, he appeared in 22 matches and recorded 2 goals.
 After the conclusion of the season, he departed from Mynai.

 Pynyashko left Mynai after four seasons in the summer of 2021 to rejoin his former club Uzhhorod in the Ukrainian second division.
 In his single season with Uzhhorod, he appeared in 20 matches and left the club after the year's conclusion.